The Human Givens Institute

 >> If you would like a qualified HG practitioner to treat a phobia or trauma symptoms, find your nearest one on our online register.

-> A detailed, scientific explanation of how people become traumatised and how this can be removed, is included in Joe Griffin's and Ivan Tyrrell's book: Human Givens: A new approach to emotional health and clear thinking
+> A detailed, scientific explanation of how people become traumatised and how this can be removed, is included in Joe Griffin's and Ivan Tyrrell's book: Human Givens: The new approach to emotional health and clear thinking

 > For information about different forms of anxiety disorders and the treatments they require, listen to the CD: